dmd-program/dmd-100/topics/visual_design.md

 6. Variety and variation
 7. Unity/Harmony

-But what about designing a government regulation, or designing a medical form?
-To make designing in these areas possible, we will surely need guiding principles.
-In the book, _Universal Principles of Design_, written by William Lidwell, Kritina Holden, and Jill Butler, 125 principles are listed.

-## Judging on Aesthetics
+### Formal analysis

 One common way to make a judgement about a creative work is through Formal Analysis.
 To make your feedback understandable by others, there are three steps you can follow:

 1. Identitfy and name the formal element
 2. Describe how it is being used
 3. Discuss the effect it has with respect to the entire work.

+But what about designing a government regulation, or designing a medical form?
+To make designing in these areas possible, we will surely need guiding principles.
+In the book, _Universal Principles of Design_, written by William Lidwell, Kritina Holden, and Jill Butler, 125 principles are listed.

 Perception